Pivot Tables¶

-A single FCS file can be displayed per position in the grid.
-If zero files match, or if more than one file matches, then the position will appear blank.
+For pivot tables of flow plots, a single FCS file can be displayed per position in the grid.
+For statistics plots, multiple files are allowed in each position, selected based on the dimensions used to set up the grid.
+If zero files match, or if multiple files match a single flow plot space, then the position will appear blank.
 Hover over the blank position for an explanation of why it is blank.
-If multiple files match, filter annotations can be used to reduce the number of matching files (see filter annotations described in the pivoting model).
+Filter annotations can be used to reduce the number of matching files (see filter annotations described in the pivoting model).

 Using your metadata to organize pivot tables allows rapid selection and presentation of various groups of files.

-When setting up a pivot table using annotation metadata:
+When setting up a grid of flow plots using annotation metadata:

 Howto